Posted on 7/11/2014 by Jo Hodge

-You should work toward s a 100% completion.
-You will either be a Beginner / Intermediate / Advanced / Expert or All-Star.
+You should work towards 100% completion.
+You will either be a Beginner / Intermediate / Advanced / Expert or All-Star

 (Although All-Star doesn’t look like it’s 100% complete, this is the highest level)